A Statistical View of Column Subset Selection: Introduction

 Expectedly, each thread of literature has something fruitful to offer: principal variables have strong statistical motivation and practitioners can find them in settings where only covariance or correlation estimates are available.
 We provide examples of such settings in \Cref{sec:equivalence}.
 The CSS literature places larger emphasis on providing algorithms with theoretical guarantees and minimal computational and storage complexity.

-Despite similarities between the methods, the CSS and principal variables literatures have existed entirely independently.
-For example, \cite{Masaeli} poses regularized matrix reconstruction problem in the style of \eqref{eq:css}, but cites Principal Variables as motivation and makes no reference to any CSS literature.
+Despite similarities between the methods, the CSS and Principal Variables literatures have existed entirely independently.
+For example, \cite{Masaeli} pose a regularized matrix reconstruction problem in the style of \eqref{eq:css}, but cites Principal Variables as motivation and makes no reference to any CSS literature.